vesoft-inc/nebula-importer/README.md

 English,2,6
 ```

-`:IGNORE` is to specify the row that you want to ignore when importing data.
+`:IGNORE` is to specify that you want to ignore this column when importing data.
 All columns except the `:LABEL` column can be in any order.
 Thus, for a large CSV file, you can flexibly select the columns you need by setting the header.

 > Because a VERTEX can contain multiple TAGs, the TAG name should be added to the header of the specified column (for example, it must be `course.credits`, rather than the abbreviated `credits`).